✦

 V1

-Display promotional tags (deals, promotions, boosted odds, etc.)
+Displaying promotional tags upfront (deals, promotions, boosted odds, etc.)

-Added a 2nd feed that only shows Friends’ posts and shares
+Added a “2nd feed” that only shows a user’s Friends’ bets

 Added a Profile section where users can edit their username and profile picture